New Customer? Get Gold or Silver at Spot!

 The Independent Republic of Vermont Coinage

 In 1785, Vermont was not a state in the United States or a colony – it was an independent republic.
-Reuben Harmon, of Rupert, Vermont was authorized to strike copper coins for the independent republic of Vermont.
-Colonel William Coley, who was a goldsmith from New York, was charged with creating the designs and the dies.
-Eventually, over that four-year period (1785 to 1788) fourteen different designs were tried and all circulated due to the scarcity of copper coinage in Vermont.
-The majority of these coins are well circulated and were struck, unfortunately, on poor-quality copper planchets.
+Reuben Harmon, of Rupert, Vermont, was authorized to strike copper coins for the independent republic of Vermont.
+Colonel William Coley, a goldsmith from New York, was charged with creating the designs and dies.
+Eventually, over that four-year period (1785 to 1788), fourteen different designs were tried, and all circulated due to the scarcity of copper coinage in Vermont.
+The majority of these coins are well circulated and were unfortunately struck on poor-quality copper planchets.

-There are 13 major types, some of which we know a great deal about and others very little.
+There are 13 major types, some of which are largely known.

-1. The first one is a Vermont obverse with an Immune Columbia reverse.
-This coin bears a portrait facing right with the words “VERMON AUCTORI” (By the Authority of Vermont) around the periphery.
+1. The first example listed is a Vermont obverse with an Immune Columbia reverse.
+This coin bears a right-facing portrait with the words “VERMON AUCTORI” (By the Authority of Vermont) around the periphery.
 The reverse has the goddess of Liberty seated, holding a shield and the scales of justice with “IMMUNE COLUMBIA” around the periphery.
 This reverse was used on early Nova Constellation colonial coinage.
 Only 30 Vermont examples are known to exist.
 Below is the finest.

 (The 1785 Vermont Immune Columbia issue, Obverse [left], Reverse [right].)